-A Star Is Born in K.C.: Patrick Mahomes Shows He's 'The Future of This League'
+A Star Is Born in KC: Patrick Mahomes Shows He's 'The Future of This League'

 Another part of what makes Mahomes such an important story is this: Reid saw it coming.
 That's why he made the decision to go with Mahomes over capable veteran Alex Smith.

 The decision, at the time, in some parts of the league, was highly controversial.
-Some coaches and front office personnel value steadiness so much, they would have never gotten rid of Smith for an unproven Mahomes.
+Some coaches and front office personnel value steadiness so much they would have never gotten rid of Smith for an unproven Mahomes.

 Reid saw it differently.
-In practice, he saw the explosiveness of Mahomes—the confidence, the skill, and knew he had something special.
+In practice, he saw the explosiveness of Mahomes—the confidence, the skill—and knew he had something special.

 Combining Mahomes' skills with Reid's play-calling is a match made in NFL heaven.

 Granted, all we've seen so far is Mahomes beating up on the Chargers and Steelers.
-We don't know how much of tests those were.
-But you can also tell from what he's doing, the way he's doing it, that it projects well against any team, at any time.
+We don't know how tough of tests those were.
+But you can also tell from what he's doing, the way he's doing it that it projects well against any team, at any time.
 He's that good.

 Will Mahomes throw four or six touchdowns a game for the rest of the season?
 No. Hell no. The NFL is a vicious beast.
-It adapts and morphs and soon teams will break down every weakness Mahomes has (and he has them; everyone does) and test him in ways he hasn't yet been tested.
+It adapts and morphs, and soon teams will break down every weakness Mahomes has (we may not know what they are yet, but he has them; everyone does) and test him in ways he hasn't yet been tested.

-Some of those tests, he will fail.
-But most of them, he will pass.
+Some of those tests he will fail.
+But most of them he will pass.

 Again, we are watching the birth of a star.